Our Team

 Hi, I’m Gillian Schofield (she/her), Executive Director of Survivor’s Hope Crisis Centre.
 I am dedicated to creating a lasting, positive impact in our communities by fostering a culture of inclusivity, empathy, and empowerment.
 It is an honor to collaborate with our exceptional team in the collective effort to challenge harmful systems and build a future where survivors receive the support they need at every stage of their recovery.
 Together, we are working to create a world where healing, justice, and resilience are not just aspirations, but realities for all.

 As a mother, stepmother, hobby farm owner, nature enthusiast, and yogi, I embrace the beauty of balance in life.
 My passion for helping others is reflected in my dedication to promoting wellness—physical, mental, emotional and spiritual—across all areas of life.
-Whether nurturing my family, connecting with nature, or embracing the practice of yoga, I am devoted to fostering well-being and supporting others on their journey.
+Whether nurturing my family, connecting with nature, or embracing the practice of yoga, I am devoted to cultivating well-being and supporting others on their journey.
 I believe that true wellness comes from harmony within ourselves and with the world around us.

 With a background in Human Resources, Finance, and Management, I am honored to bring my strengths to this remarkable team.
 Together, we provide essential resources, educate the public, and drive meaningful change for the betterment of our communities.
 We are committed to amplifying the voices of those silenced and creating accessible, barrier-free programs for all impacted by sexualized violence in our region.
 Through collaboration and action, we can create a community where healing and justice are accessible to all.